piwikjapan/plugin-clickheat/README.md

 # Piwik ClickHeat Plugin

 ## Description
 ClickHeat is a visual heatmap of clicks on a HTML page, showing hot and cold click zones.
 This plugin based on [Dugwood's ClickHeat version 1.14](https://github.com/dugwood/clickheat).
 It is an OpenSource software, released under GPL licence, and free of charge.

+__Plugin not consider the IIS.__ Sorry.

 ## Installation
 Install it via Piwik Marketplace.